 You can commit to a payback plan.
 Venture debt requires fixed monthly payments.
 Make sure that you have the cash necessary to commit to a payback plan—and that these monthly payments won’t eat into your growth.
-Some lenders (like Mercury) allow you to draw your loan when you’d like—even if that’s never—and negotiate for a payback plan that works for you.
+Some lenders (or venture debt providers, like Mercury) allow you to draw your loan when you’d like—even if that’s never—and negotiate for a payback plan that works for you.

 Remember: As you factor a venture debt payback plan into your plans, it’s also useful to account for interest-only periods, during which you can withdraw a loan and don’t have to pay anything but interest.
-For example, Mercury offers up to an 18-month interest-only period.
+For example, the venture debt offered through Mercury allows for an 18-month interest-only period.